schlosrat/token-health/README.md

 1. Select/target one or multiple token(s)
 1. Press the **hot key** (default: <kbd>Enter</kbd>) to display the Damage dialog or the **alternate hot key** (default: <kbd>Shift</kbd> + <kbd>Enter</kbd>) to display the Healing dialog.
 To apply damage/healing to **targeted tokens** instead of **selected tokens**, add the <kbd>Alt</kbd> key by default.
 1. Enter a value
+1. Optional: Select damage type (pulldown menu) - this option is only present if more than one type of damage is defined in the module settings (e.g. Impact, Ballistic, Penetrating)
+1. Optional: Select damage subtype (radio button) - this option is only present if more than one subtype of damage is defined in the module settings (e.g. Wounds vs. Stun, etc.)
 1. Validate by pressing <kbd>Enter</kbd> or by clicking the big button

 ### What you can do